MLK JR. BLVD LANE REDUCTION

-Construction Requires Extended Lane Reduction on FM 969 (MLK Blvd.)
+Construction Requires Extended Lane Reduction on FM 969 (MLK Jr. Blvd.)

-Beginning on Friday, February 3, 2017, and continuing for approximately six months, FM 969 (East Martin Luther King, Jr. Blvd.) will be reduced to one lane in each direction between Tannehill Lane and Regency Drive at the US 183 interchange.
+FM 969 (East Martin Luther King, Jr. Blvd.) is currently reduced to one lane in each direction between Tannehill Lane and Regency Drive at the US 183 interchange.

 The lane reduction is necessary to accommodate construction of a new wider bridge at US 183, as part of the 183 South project.
-Initially, the lane reduction will involve restriping FM 969 (MLK Blvd.) so westbound traffic can be moved over to one of the two eastbound lanes.
-Once a portion of the new bridge is completed, traffic in both directions will be detoured onto the new bridge so demolition of the old bridge can take place, and the remainder of the new bridge can be constructed.
+A portion of the new bridge is complete and traffic is now detoured onto the new bridge so demolition of the old bridge can take place, and the remainder of the new bridge can be constructed.

 During this phase of the project drivers passing through this interchange may experience increased travel delays.